-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results and activity by 0.53 days (from 4.75 to 4.23 days; P =0.4555) and time to alleviation of all symptoms by 1.05 days (from 4.82 to 3.77 days; P =0.1197).
+Otrada, and Study Design Sample Size Study and and and Study End Points Results Drug Regimen Demographics Duration and activity by 0.53 days (from 4.75 to 4.23 days; P =0.4555) and time to alleviation of all symptoms by 1.05 days (from 4.82 to 3.77 days; P =0.1197).
 The mean number of doses of antipyretics and/or analgesics was significantly decreased in children with laboratory-confirmed influenza treated with oseltamivir (P =0.01) in children with influenza A; however, no difference was observed in children with influenza B (P =0.88).
 No children in the ITTI population were diagnosed with pneumonia or hospitalized during the treatment period.
 Treatment with oseltamivir was associated with a small reduction in the incidence of otitis media in children aged one to five years with laboratory-confirmed influenza (RD, -0.14; 95% CI, -0.24 to -0.04).
-Results of one trial with zanamivir did not demonstrate any difference in the incidence of otitis media between children treated with zanamivir or placebo.
-Overall, treatment with neuraminidase inhibitors did not significantly reduce antibiotic use (RD, -0.07; 95% CI, -0.15 to 0.01).
-Jefferson et al 64 Oral or inhaled amantadine or oral rimantadine as prophylaxis and/or treatment for influenza MA Otherwise healthy individuals aged 14 to 60 N=36 trials Duration varied Primary: Numbers of influenza cases, severity of cases, rate of death, length of nasal shedding, persistence of virus in the upper airways, adverse Primary: For the comparison of prophylaxis of influenza and influenza-like illness, amantadine prevented 61% (95% CI, 35 to 76) and 25% (95% CI, 13 to 36) of the cases respectively.
+Results of one trial with zanamivir did not demonstrate any difference in the incidence of otitis media between children treated with zanamivir or placebo. antibiotic use (RD, -0.07; 95% CI, -0.15 to 0.01).
+Jefferson et al 64 Oral or inhaled amantadine or oral rimantadine as prophylaxis and/or treatment for influenza vs placebo, standard medications (aspirin and other antipyretic or anti- inflammatory medications), other antiviral medications or MA Otherwise healthy individuals aged 14 to 60 N=36 trials Duration varied Primary: Numbers of influenza cases, severity of cases, rate of death, length of nasal shedding, persistence of virus in the upper airways, adverse effects Secondary: Not reported Primary: For the comparison of prophylaxis of influenza and influenza-like illness, amantadine prevented 61% (95% CI, 35 to 76) and 25% (95% CI, 13 to 36) of the cases respectively.
 The duration of fever was significantly shortened by amantadine compared to placebo (0.99 days; 95% CI, 0.71 to 1.26).
-However, there was no effect on nasal shedding of influenza A viruses in the upper airways after up to five days of treatment (RR, 0.96; 95% CI, 0.72 to 1.27). placebo, standard medications (aspirin and other antipyretic or anti- inflammatory medications), other antiviral medications or no intervention effects Secondary: Not reported Amantadine use was associated with gastrointestinal symptoms (OR, 2.56; 95% CI, 1.37 to 4.79), insomnia and hallucinations (OR, 2.54; 95% CI, 1.50 to 4.31), and withdrawals from the trials because of adverse events (OR, 2.54; 95% CI, 1.60 to 4.06) in the prophylaxis trials.
-There was no evidence that amantadine use was associated with increased adverse event rates compared to placebo use in treatment trials.
-For the prophylaxis of influenza and influenza-like illness, rimantadine was not effective against either influenza (RR, 0.28; 95% CI, 0.08 to 1.08) or influenza-
+However, there was no effect on nasal shedding of influenza A viruses in the upper airways after up to five days of treatment (RR, 0.96; 95% CI, 0.72 to 1.27).
+Amantadine use was associated with gastrointestinal symptoms (OR, 2.56; 95% CI, 1.37 to 4.79), insomnia and hallucinations (OR, 2.54; 95% CI, 1.50 to 4.31), and withdrawals from the trials because of adverse events (OR, 2.54; 95% CI, 1.60 to 4.06) in the prophylaxis trials.
+There was no evidence that amantadine use was associated with increased adverse event rates compared to placebo use in treatment trials. no intervention For the prophylaxis of influenza and influenza-like illness, rimantadine was not effective against either influenza (RR, 0.28; 95% CI, 0.08 to 1.08) or influenza-